jdah/dotfiles/README.md

 # dotfiles
-some of my configs, filed away as though they were in my `$HOME`.
+some of my configs, filed away as though they were in my `$HOME` 🏡.